-The Grant Period is from the date of grant execution (approximately September 1, 2013) through October 15, 2014.
-All Grant funds must be expended during the Federal Funding Period (September 1, 2013 to August 31, 2014).
-Unexpended funds will be reallocated consistent with the Perkins Act.
+The Grant Period is from the date of grant execution (approximately September 1, 2014) through October 15, 2015.
+All Grant funds must be expended during the Federal Funding Period (September 1, 2014 to August 31, 2015).
+Unexpended funds will be reallocated in a manner consistent with the Perkins Act.